Victorious3/MGC/README.md

 6. Add the header/source files to the project
 7. Go to Project Properties
 8. C/C++ -> Precompiled Header.
 Set "Precompiled Header" to "Create (/Yc)"
 9. C/C++ -> Precompiled Header.
-Set "Precompiled Header File" to "stddef.h"
+Set "Precompiled Header File" to "stdafx.h"
 10. VC++ Directories.
 Add the include folder to "Include Directories"
 11. VC++ Directories.
 Add the repective library subfolder to "Library Directories"
 12. Linker -> Input.
 Add the following to "Additional Dependencies"